amandaghassaei/gpu-io/README.md

   ....

-  // Reset WebGL state back to what threejs is expecting
+  // Reset global WebGL state back to what threejs is expecting
   // (otherwise we get WebGL errors). composer.resetThreeState();
   // Render threejs scene.
   // Updates to layer1 will propagate to texture without any
   // additional needsUpdate flags. renderer.render(scene, camera);
-  // Undo any changes threejs has made to WebGL state. composer.undoThreeState();
 }
 ```